 "Mercy Mercy Me (The Ecology)" is from Marvin Gaye's 1971 socially conscious soul classic What's Going On.
-Just like the album's title track (which was my #1 pick for the best protest song of the 70s) it was a mournful questioning.
-Sadly the song is even more poignant that ever.
+Just like the album's title track (which was my #1 pick for the best protest song of the '70s) it was a mournful questioning.
+Sadly the song is even more poignant than ever.

 The album that this song is off of also has the distinction of being the first album that legendary Motown backing band The Funk Brothers were credited with playing on.